seiyoshida-lab/seiyoshida-lab.github.io/_pages/members.md

         <td style="font-size:18px" width="200">
             <B>Hua Qin</B><br>
             <a href="">qinhua"at"nankai.edu.cn</a><br>
             Associate Professor in Nankai University.
 I got my Ph.D. from Tianjin Medical University and then did postdoctoral research in Chinese PLA General Hospital (301 Hospital).
-I have long been engaged in the scientific research of stem cells, tissue repair and regeneration, meanwhile, I focus on the usage of small molecules to control the cell fate of somatic cells and investigate their roles in cell reprogramming, transdifferentiation, and in vivo tissue regeneration.
-As PI, I have undertaken one NSFC grant and other three grants and published SCI papers (in Science Advances, Protein&Cell and other journals).<br>
+I have long been engaged in the scientific research of stem cells, tissue repair, and regeneration, meanwhile, I focus on the usage of small molecules to control the cell fate of somatic cells and investigate their roles in cell reprogramming, transdifferentiation, and in vivo tissue regeneration.
+As PI, I have undertaken one NSFC grant and other three grants and published SCI papers (in Science Advances, Protein&Cell, and other journals).<br>
         </td>
     </tr>
      <tr align="left">